Skip to main content

 img_1.png

-An import statement points to where the dependency's code is located.
-When making a custom widget or action, place this statement at the beginning of the code editor.
+An import statement specifies the location of the dependency's code.
+When creating a custom widget or action, add this statement at the end of the default import statements in the code editor.

 In this example, we are using the flutter_rating_bar dependency to create a ProductRatingBar custom widget for our Product pages.
 See how we utilize the example code from pub.dev and add the customized widget in FlutterFlow: